zachglee/EvolvingCellAutomata/README.md

 ### Cell
 A Cell has a list of Genes, an amount of food (int) it has, and then a bunch of bookkeeping data like its age, decay (how many ticks it's spent with food<0), color, and maxFood.
 (The maximum amount of food the cell can hold.)

+## Customization

+If you would like to play around with your own settings, I have set up several files in the `customization` folder as a central place to change many of the settings you might be interested in experimenting with.